jasalinasjr/ctrlesc.xyz/_posts/2025-7-12-booomerang.md

 ### // eof >

-life, much like the motion of a pendulum, has its ups and downs. treat every opportunity to learn and grow, no matter if it is positive or negative.
+life, much like the motion of a pendulum, has its ups and downs. treat every event as an opportunity to learn and grow, no matter if it is positive or negative.

 - an0malous